everpress-co/mailster/readme.txt

 = Version 2.2.16 =

 * fixed: Double id on settings page
+* fixed: conflict with some third party delivery plugins
 * improved: Excerpt and Content of posts look the same no matter which type of embedding were used

 = Version 2.2.15 =